 Pictures, videotape or other images of students may be taken or used throughout the school year and sent to local newspapers or used on the school website, social media, or advertisements for student, school, or program recognition.
 Please indicate on the media release section form if you do not want your child's picture, videotape, or other image used.
 Otherwise, failure to do so will serve as permission to use their image.

 PRINCIPAL CONFERENCE

 Anyone wishing to have a conference with the principal should call for an appointment.
-Please call Dr. Emily Clare at 724-509-1114

 SMOKING

 District policy prohibits smoking in school buildings or on school property.

 SPECIAL EDUCATION SERVICES